+The woman is perfection.
+She is a witty, dry, perceptive, insanely intelligent goddess.
 As a 17 year old myself, I can only marvel at her epistolary novel 'Lady Susan

+', which she wrote at my age.
 Austen and I first met in 2005, when I was 8 and she 230.
 This was the year of the infamous portrayal of Elizabeth by Keira Knightley.
 Forgive me Reader, for I have sinned; that film holds a special place in my heart.
 It's extravagant, Hollywood and inaccurate, but it was the first time I met the characters; I remember my young grin as the footman announced 'a Mrs Bennett, Miss Bennett, Miss Bennett and a- Miss Bennett.'
 (Innaccurate, of course but amusing nevertheless.)
 I'm not stubborn enough that my view of each character remains loyal to the film's portrayal, but I do believe that the film captures their essence pretty well.

-Later, in 2008 when 'Sense and Sensibilty
+Later, in 2008 when Sense and Sensibilty

 arrived on the BBC, I fell in love with her plots all over again.
-I moved straight on to read 'Pride and Prejudice
+I moved straight on to read Pride and Prejudice

 .
 Admittedly, as an 11 year old still in primary school, much of the novel's genius was lost on me.
 Nevertheless, I rooted for Darcy and Elizabeth, bickered with Lydia as if she were my own sister and detested Wickham (not to be confused with Willoughby!) with a burning passion.
 The confusion between names is something which continues to trouble me to this day: the more Austen you read, the more confusing it gets.
 Musgrove, for example, a name which features in both 'The Watsons

 ' and 'Persuasion

+', for very different characters, had my opinions somewhat confused.
 I am now studying AS Level English, where my beloved 'Pride and Prejudice

 .
 We have to remember that Austen died before she was ready.
 With the literature she was producing, the powerful, subtle critiques of the society she knew, I have no doubt that she would have gone on to write some amazing, 'deeper' novels.
 And, honestly, do you know what?
 That's not what her novels were about.
 She was writing about her immediate world, the life she knew and could, therefore, write most and best about.
 And she did it bloody well, she worked miracles in her novels, regardless of their subject.